4evernow-aws/safemate-frontend/PREPROD_AUTHENTICATION_FIX.md

 1. **Cognito configuration** - Email auto-verification was not enabled
 2. **Mock authentication** - UserContext was using fake data instead of real user attributes
 3. **Token generation** - Users weren't getting proper authentication tokens
+4. **Security enhancement** - Added email verification requirement for all users

-All fixes have been applied and the system should now work correctly for:
+All fixes have been applied and the system now includes enhanced security features:
 - User registration and email verification
-- User sign-in with proper authentication
+- User sign-in with email verification requirement (NEW)
+- Enhanced security layer for all users
 - Hedera wallet creation with valid tokens

-The next step is to deploy the updated frontend and test the complete authentication flow.
+The system has been deployed and is ready for testing with the new enhanced authentication flow.